• Listen Up: Stephenie Meyer is a Karen

 Page 19, Twilight

 Much of Bella’s conversations either start with the Cullens, specifically Edward, or end with the Cullens.
 By page 20, Jessica tells Bella about the Cullen family, one of their first dialogue pieces.
-On page 368, Bella is conversing with Esme, which leads, again, to Edward.
-How good Bella is for Edward.
-How she’s so glad he’s found someone after all this time.
+On page 368, Bella is conversing with Esme, which leads, again, to Edward: “How good Bella is for Edward.
+How she’s so glad he’s found someone after all this time”.
 You know what is lacking here?
 Bella’s opinion.
-Bella is passive throughout the book until she’s bullied or threatened, teasingly or not.
+Bella lacks agency throughout the entire novel, if not the entire series as she makes decisions around Edward or based on Edward’s comfort.

 Pages Dialogue with a woman character Dialogue with a woman character about a man